 The moon stared back like a worried friend.
 Lila, snored lightly at the foot of the bed.
 Rebekka once thought loneliness would be her worst enemy when Jacob was away.
 When neither Patrican nor Lila was enough.
 When the villagers beyond tired her out with talk that never extended beyond their fences unless it was all the way to heaven.
 She would be bending in a patch of radishes, tossing weeds with the skill of pub matron into her apron.
 Later she would feed them to the stock.
-Suddenly, as she rose up pulling the corners of hir apron together, the comfortable sounds of the far would drop.
-Silence would fall like snow floating down, spreading outward to moving leaves, dangling cowbells, the whack of Lila's ax chopping firewood nearby.
+Suddenly, as she rose up pulling the corners of her apron together, the comfortable sounds of the farm would drop.
+Silence fell like snow floating around her head and shoulders, spreading outward to quiet moving leaves, dangling cowbells, the whack of Lila's ax chopping firewood nearby.
 Her skin would flush then chill.
 Sound would return, but the loneliness might remain for days.
 But then, in the middle of it, he would ride up and toss a bolt of calico at her feet or hand her a packet of needles.
 Along with the smile.
 Best of all were the times, not many but often enough, when he would take out his fiddle and embarrass the songbirds who believed they owned twilight.
 Patrican would be on the floor, mouth agape, eyes aglow, as he summoned rose gardens and shepherds neither had seen or would ever know.
+With him, the cost of an independent, unchurched life was not so high after all.